Cat's killing prompts fresh calls to curb increasingly 'daring' coyotes | CBC News

 "I was so depressed for a week," said Arar.
 "It was a constant search and nothing came up."

-Weeks later, a neighbourhood resident who spotted Arar's lost cat ad reached out with the sad news.
+Weeks later, a neighbourhood resident who spotted Arar's lost cat ad reached out with sad news.

+"He told me he saw a coyote with Pico's tail in his mouth," he said.

-Arar wants the city to look into what might be driving the wild animals into residential areas given this year's increase in coyote sightings.
+He wants the city to look into what might be driving the wild animals into residential areas given an increase in coyote sightings.

 "It is not just restricted to one neighbourhood.
 It seems to be a problem that's in probably every neighbourhood in our city," he said.